Achievable logoAchievable logo

 Retrieval

-• Retrieval is bringing information back to conscious awareness.
+• Retrieval is the process of bringing stored information back into conscious awareness.
 It takes several forms:

 Recall